Four Ways to Protect Yourself from Ponzi Schemes

 1. It is an awful feeling to work hard and save money for someone to take it all away.
 I feel bad for the victims, but there are ways for people to protect themselves, which we will touch on below.

 2. It continues to give the financial services industry that I work within a black eye.
-While deserved when crimes are committed, it can make it difficult to overcome certain stereotypes that are unjust for those of us who are trying to help people.
+While deserved when crimes are committed, it can make it difficult to overcome certain unjust stereotypes for those of us who are trying to help people.

-3. I am a firm believer that there are people who truly need wealth management help but choose not to because they are afraid of being taken advantage of.
-I have seen this first hand with people that I have spoken to over the last 20 years.
+3. I firmly believe that some people truly need wealth management help but choose not to because they are afraid of being taken advantage of.
+I have seen this firsthand with people I have spoken to over the last 20 years.
 In cases such as these, everyone loses.

-Even though a potential adviser may come to you through a trusted resource or friend, you still have the responsibility of vetting the potential adviser yourself.
+Even though a potential adviser may come to you through a trusted resource or friend, you are still responsible for vetting the potential adviser yourself.
 After all, it is still your financial life.
 When going through the vetting process of a potential adviser, beware of the following:

 • Flattery, whether extreme or mild, be very perceptive around someone who is telling you exactly what you want to hear to have you hand over your money;

-• Guarantees, if something appears to be too good to be true, it likely is.
-There are no guarantees in life especially in the world of investing;
+• Guarantees, if something appears too good to be true, it likely is.
+There are no guarantees in life, especially in the world of investing;

 • Defensiveness, if the potential advisor becomes defensive, agitated, or combative when you ask questions surrounding investment style or financial management process, this could highlight underlying issues/concerns.